salma-ysr/optimed/README.md

 # OPTI-MED

-Minimal structured-data foundations for the OPTI-MED MVP.
-The repo now includes configurable MIMIC-IV loaders, a minimal older-adult patient-medication-admission cohort builder, and additive dual-demo discovery for both the Clinical Demo and ED Demo.
+Encounter-relative medication review foundations for the OPTI-MED MVP.
+The repo now includes configurable MIMIC-IV loaders, a patient-first encounter index, canonical medication-event extraction, encounter-relative current-medication logic, and a local dossier UI/API that separates current medications from prior history.

 ## Scope implemented so far